PR0CK0/CS540_Project/README.md

 * Go to PGAdmin and refresh the volusia schema; the contours table should be there

 ## Step 2 - Queries
 Download the .sql file and run the queries one after another in PGAdmin *if you want to* - the SQL file is commented.
 An easier way is to download my parcel table (called parcel_elev.txt), put it in your volusia schema and you have all of the elevation numbers.
-You'll basically duplicate your own parcel table, but it saves you hours of query time.
+You'll basically duplicate your own parcel table, but it saves you the query time.

 The number 2236 you see in the first query is GIS' SRID for multi-point lines, which is what the contours are.
 That number shows up in my query because it acts like a cast for the centroid of the parcel, which is a lonlat, point SRID (4326).
 It's necessary to "cast" it so that the ST_Distance function works.